G-Node/python-odml/doc/tutorial.rst

     $ cd /home/usr/toolbox/
     $ git clone https://github.com/G-Node/python-odml.git

-... or if you don't want to use git download the ZIP file also provided on GitHub to your computer (e.g. as above on your home directory under a "toolbox" folder).
+... or if you don't want to use git, download the ZIP file also provided on GitHub to your computer (e.g. as above on your home directory under a "toolbox" folder).